 Beyond the basics: learn about your menstrual cycle

 Set a reminder so you’ll never forget to track

 To set yourself a daily reminder to track in Clue, go to the Menu, then tap Reminders.
-You can customize your reminders with your own text and emojis! 🙂 You can also set reminders for when your period, PMS or fertile window is coming up.
+You can customize your reminders with your own text and emojis! 🙂 You can also set reminders for when your period or PMS is coming up.

 Add your past periods in Clue